matthiasnoback/building-autonomous-services-workshop/README.md

 You should finally see a message asking you to open [http://dashboard.localhost](http://dashboard.localhost) in your browser.
 When you do this, you should see a nice web application.
 Feel free to click around.

+## Troubleshooting

+### Docker says: "unknown option: cached"

+You need to upgrade Docker.

+### Docker says: "Bind for 0.0.0.0:80 failed: port is already allocated"

+You have some service running that's already listening on port 80 (like a local Apache or Nginx or something).
+Close it first, then try again.

 ## A note for Windows users

 This setup should work on Windows too, with Docker for Windows and Git Bash.